How senators ‘defied political gravity’ on same-sex marriage - WTOP News

 Along with Maine Sen. Susan Collins, who eventually led the bipartisan effort with Baldwin, the senators teamed up with Sens.
 Kyrsten Sinema, D-Ariz., and Thom Tillis, R-N.C., to try to find the additional Republican votes necessary to pass the Senate.

 Collins, who has a long record of working on gay rights issues, said the GOP support in the House was a turning point.
-“It both surprised and heartened me,” she said, “because it suggested we could get the bill through both the House and the Senate and signed before the end of the year.”
+“It suggested we could get the bill through both the House and the Senate and signed before the end of the year,” she said.

 In the end, they “defied political gravity,” as Baldwin puts it, and passed the Respect for Marriage Act through the Senate.
-When the final vote was called, they had 12 Republican supporters — two more than they needed to break the filibuster in the 50-50 Senate and pass the bill.
-The House gave it final passage on Thursday and sent the bill to President Joe Biden for his signature.
+When the final vote was called, they had twelve Republican supporters — two more than they needed to break the filibuster in the 50-50 Senate and pass the bill.
+The House passed it on Thursday and sent the bill to President Joe Biden for his signature.

 Still, most Republicans weren’t inclined to vote for the bill.
 Supporters had to find at least seven more Republicans to get to yes.

-In the first weeks after the House vote, the five senators went to work to find those votes.
-Baldwin, who had advised House lawmakers to keep the bill simple and straightforward, says “the ink wasn’t even dry on the ledger yet” when she took the list of House supporters and started to talk to members from those same states, noting that their home-state colleagues across the Capitol had supported the bill and could give them “political cover,” she says.
+Baldwin, who had advised House lawmakers to keep the bill simple and straightforward, says “the ink wasn’t even dry on the ledger yet” when she took the list of House supporters and started to talk to senators from those same states.

-But in talking to Republicans, they quickly found that the biggest concern was religious liberty, and whether the bill would penalize private institutions or groups that did not want to perform same-sex marriages or provide services to same-sex couples.
+But the five senators quickly found that the biggest concern was religious liberty, and whether the bill would penalize private institutions or groups that did not want to perform same-sex marriages or provide services to same-sex couples.
 So they started crafting an amendment to address it.

 “As we talked to senators we found a real openness to the bill, but concerns about religious liberty and consciousness protections,” Collins said.
-She said they started reaching out to some religious groups, asking what they would like to see in the bill if they were going to support it.
+She said they started reaching out to some religious groups.

 A main concern was that a church or organization could have its tax-exempt status revoked if it didn’t perform a same-sex marriage.
 “That was a huge issue,” Collins said.

 The bill, which requires states to legally recognize same-sex marriages performed in other states, would not have done that.
-But Collins said the senators “wanted to make sure it was crystal clear” in the amendment that churches would not be in any way penalized or required to perform marriages.
-So they added language affirming the rights of religious institutions and groups while keeping the original language in the bill intact.
+But Collins said the senators “wanted to make sure it was crystal clear” in the amendment.

-By November, dozens of religious groups supported the bill, including the Church of Jesus Christ of Latter-day Saints.

-Utah Sen. Mitt Romney, a member of the Latter-day Saints church and one of the 12 senators who eventually supported the legislation, was involved in those early talks.

-According to Portman, Romney also pushed for a series of findings at the beginning of the bill that stated that “beliefs about the role of gender in marriage are held by reasonable and sincere people based on decent and honorable religious or philosophical premises.”

-Tim Schultz, the president of the advocacy group 1st Amendment Partnership, directed a coalition of religious groups supporting the bill.
-He says that it was clear after the first House vote that the senators and progressive advocacy groups were serious about addressing the concerns and getting the bill done, and not using it as a political wedge issue.
-“They didn’t want a show vote in the Senate,” Schultz says.

-As the senators organized inside, groups of influential Republicans who were supportive organized on the outside.
-Key to that effort were Ken Mehlman, a former Republican National Committee chairman and campaign manager for former President George W. Bush’s 2004 campaign, and a group that he is funding, Centerline.
+As the senators organized inside, groups of influential Republicans organized on the outside.
+Key to that effort were Ken Mehlman, campaign manager for former President George W. Bush’s 2004 campaign, and a group that he is funding, Centerline.

-Focusing on senators in nine states, the group conducted state polls, drove local press coverage, organized telephone campaigns and put together more than 70 meetings with senators and staff.
+Focusing on nine states, the group conducted polls, drove local press coverage, organized telephone campaigns and put together more than 70 meetings with senators and staff.
 The group circulated a list of 430 prominent Republicans and conservatives who supported the legislation, including former senators and Cabinet officials.

 Mehlman says the campaign was based on data and polling showing an increasing support for gay marriage.
 More than two-thirds of the public now supports the unions.